alondraorn/DH-150-Assignments/assignment08/README.md

 2) Headings

 Another suggestion I received was to resize the headings at the top of my interfaces to make it more obvious to the user that he/she is currently operating under a specific interface.
-In the original prototype, the font size of the selected header was 16 compared to a font size of 13 for unselected headers.
+In the initial prototype, the font size of the selected header was 16 compared to a font size of 13 for unselected headers.
 In the revised prototype, I increased the font size of the current interface heading to 18 so that the system status was more obvious to the user.
 (See size difference in image below).

 3) Edge radius